Josumtz7/TFG/README.md

 groups in the first_aggroupation.m In this last version 4 different regions of the rats brain have been separated according to the location.

 #### Final aggoupation depending of the parts of the brain (pca_regions.m)
 This function is used to reduce each aggroupation to the first principal component of each group by Principal Component Analysis.
-The final matrix is
+The final matrix is composed by the data of final 4 regions selected

 Knowing this, the explanations of each function or file can also be found in each file of the repository.